mrnocreativity/postcss-critical-split/README.md

 # postcss-critical-split
-A PostCSS plugin that takes existing CSS files and splits out the annotated critical styles into a seperate file, inspired by https://github.com/wladston/postcss-split
+A PostCSS plugin that takes existing CSS files and splits out the annotated critical styles into a separate file, inspired by https://github.com/wladston/postcss-split

 ![A PostCSS plugin to split your Critical CSS from the rest](https://raw.githubusercontent.com/mrnocreativity/postcss-critical-split/master/critical-split.gif)